usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Sprint-1/Leading Change.md

 * Formalize an agreement into a series of commitments and next step action items.

-## Common Topic for Difficult Conversations: Acquisition
+## Common topic for difficult conversations: Acquisition

 So far, the information presented in this course is great in theory, but what does it look like when it’s applied to your unique digital service acquisition situation?
 Well, below, you’ll find some common digital service acquisition scenarios where difficult conversations are required.
 Review each scenario and consider similar situations you’ve encountered or that you expect to encounter as you move into your change ambassador role.